Ever downloaded a mobile app or used a tool that didn’t quite make sense in your language? That’s where software localization comes in.

 9. Provide context for localizable strings

-Developers should make sure that all text is properly defined and labeled in a way that makes sense for translators.
+Developers should make sure that all text is properly defined and labeled in a way that makes sense for those who translate it.
 This means including information about where and how a string appears in the user interface, as well as what it does.

-Providing this contextual information can help translators understand the nuances of each language more quickly and accurately, which leads to better translations.
+Providing this contextual information can help translators understand the nuances of each language more quickly and accurately, which leads to better quality of translated content.

-For example, if you have a string that reads “cancel,” knowing whether this refers to canceling an order or canceling an appointment will make all the difference in terms of your translation accuracy.
+For example, if you have a string that reads “cancel,” knowing whether this refers to canceling an order or canceling an appointment will make all the difference in terms of accuracy.

 10. Leverage translation memory